amy777555/SkylineProblem/README.md

 ## Overview
 -Describe the Skyline Problem and the purpose of the project in general terms

-This project is a Python implementation intended to calculate the outermost shape of a city's skyline formed by an assortment of rectangular buildings .
+This project is a Python implementation intended to calculate the outermost shape of a city's skyline formed by an assortment of rectangular buildings with a timespace complexity of O(nlogn).
 Given a list of varying heights as well as left and right x-coordinates in the form of non-negative integers, the program will then calculate the rectangular strips which form the skyline and return them within the output file in the form of the tuple pair (h, l) where h is the height of the strip and l is the x-coordinate of the strip's left side.

 ---